Interview – Jobs with the LAPD

 What does your job entail on an average day?

-My job involves responding to calls for service, crime suppression, and maintaining relationships with community members in order to better service the area.
+My job involves responding to calls for service, crime suppression, and maintaining relationships with community members in order to better serve the area.

 What inspired you to pursue a career in law enforcement?
 Was it something you had always dreamed of, or a job you decided to pursue later in life?